Baby boomers entering their “second acts” should think about these matters.

 RMDs.
-The Internal Revenue Service directs seniors to withdraw money from qualified retirement accounts after age 70½.
+The Internal Revenue Service directs seniors to withdraw money from qualified retirement accounts after age 72.
 This class of accounts includes traditional IRAs and employer-sponsored retirement plans.
-These drawdowns are officially termed Required Minimum Distributions (RMDs).
+These drawdowns are officially termed Required Minimum Distributions (RMDs).1

 One other end-of-life expense many retirees overlook: funeral and burial costs.
-Pre-planning to address this expense may help surviving spouses and children.
+Preparing to address this expense may help surviving spouses and children.

 As part of your preparation for retirement, give these matters some thought.
 Enjoy the here and now, but recognize the potential for these factors to impact your financial future.

 Complete the fields below and your free Retirement Readiness Kit will be on its way to you within one business day.